-Susan Comfort (she/her) hails from Baltimore, the land of Orioles, Ravens, and Blue Jays, but she is a Carolina Tar Heel at heart.
-Susan is a bilingual facilitator, an out bisexual since 1993, and also, a bipedal bicyclist.
+Susan Comfort (she/her) is an educator and non profiteer who hails from Baltimore, the land of Orioles, Ravens, and Blue Jays, but she is a Carolina Tar Heel at heart.
+Susan is a bilingual facilitator, an out bisexual since 1993, and also, a bicyclist.

 Susan's three decades in the nonprofit trenches were invested in raising millions, working on political campaigns, serving on boards, mentoring advocates and developing leaders.
 She now consults with nonprofit and schools who want to shift their workplace culture.

-Susan co-founded and co-directs a 501(c)3, NonprofitWellness.org, which focuses on TEAM-care (which is even more important than SELF-care, for educators and world-changers).
-Check out the nonprofit site, then hire us to coach your team.
+Susan co-founded and co-directs a 501(c)3, NonprofitWellness.org, which focuses on TEAM-care, which is even more important than SELF-care, for educators and world-changers.

 Susan has taught yoga to kids and families at Willow Street Yoga, Latin American Montessori Bilingual, and at various DC public schools with Breathing Space Yoga.